wibeasley/ggvisPlayground/README.md

 ggvisPlayground
 ===============

-Playing around with ggvis package
+Playing around with ggvis package, starting with the examples in http://ggvis.rstudio.com/